Arteque/myportfolio25/README.md

 - Filtering and sorting capabilities
 - **Custom animated GIF** created using **Adobe Animate**
 - **YouTube API integration** for embedding and dynamically loading video content
+- **Toast notifications implemented with [React-Toastify](https://fkhadra.github.io/react-toastify/)**
 - **Some background images are licensed stock visuals from Adobe Stock**
+- **Dark/Light mode changes the room atmosphere – from night to day – for an immersive user experience** 🌙☀️

 ## Tech Stack